-Published: April 18, 2024 | Last Updated: December 9, 2024
+Published: April 18, 2024 | Last Updated: November 20, 2025

-Auteur Theory Definition & Meaning
+What is Auteur Theory?
+Definition & Meaning

 Origins of Auteur Theory

-Jean Luc Godard (at Berkeley, 1968) was one of the founders of Auteur Theory and later became a central filmmaker within French New Wave cinema.
+Jean-Luc Godard (at Berkeley, 1968) was one of the founders of Auteur Theory and later became a central filmmaker within French New Wave cinema.

 Gary Stevens, CC BY 2.0 https://creativecommons.org/licenses/by/2.0, via Wikimedia Commons